 - Blood supply, innervation, venous and lymphatic drainage of the urinary system

 - Pelvic contents and perineum

-This course is only available to students enrolled in the Bachelor of Medical Radiation Science - all strands, Bachelor of Physiotherapy (Hons) and Bachelor of Occupational Therapy (Hons) programs.
+This course is only available to students enrolled in B Medical Radiation Science (Hons) (all Programs), B Medical Radiation Science (all Programs), B Physiotherapy (Hons) or B Occupational Therapy (Hons) programs.

 HUBS1401 Human Bioscience 1A , HUBS1402 Human Bioscience 1B and HUBS1104 Functional Anatomy for Physiotherapy I or equivalents of HUBS1105 Musculoskeletal Anatomy and HUBS1401 or HUBS1403 and HUBS1404

 Formal Examination: End of semester Laboratory exam

 Face to Face On Campus 1 hour(s) per Week for 7 Weeks